How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • expectorants.

-In addition, antispasmodics, antihistamines, sedatives, antibiotics are included in the complex treatment of dry cough in children.
+In addition, the complex treatment of dry cough in children includes antispasmodics, antihistamines, sedatives, antibiotics.

-Of particular difficulty is the appointment of drugs for dry cough for babies under the age of two.
-This is due to the fact that, due to the weakness of the respiratory muscles, they still have a poorly developed cough reflex, so the child is not able to effectively clear his throat.
+It is particularly difficult to prescribe medications for dry cough for children under two years of age.
+This is due to the fact that due to the weakness of the respiratory muscles, their cough reflex is still poorly developed, so the child is not able to cough effectively.

-An excess amount of sputum in the respiratory tract, formed when taking mucolytics and expectorants, in this case is dangerous for the baby.
-The resulting cough can provoke bouts of vomiting in a child and lead to the fact that the baby will choke on the resulting mucus.
-In addition, the list of relatively safe drugs approved for use in children in the first years of life is rather limited.
+Excessive mucus in the respiratory tract, which is formed when taking mucolytics and expectorants, is in this case dangerous for the baby.
+The resulting cough can provoke bouts of vomiting in the child and lead to the baby choking on the resulting mucus.
+Moreover, the list is relative safe drugs approved for use in children of the first years of life is quite limited.

-If the cause of dry cough is irritation of the throat mucosa, then local therapy is recommended for its treatment, which has a softening, anti-inflammatory, antiseptic and healing effect.
-Depending on the age of the child, rinses with water-salt solutions, herbal decoctions, inhalations, irrigation of the throat with sprays, lozenges, lozenges or lozenges with herbal extracts may be prescribed to him.
+If the cause of a dry cough is irritation of the throat mucosa, then it is recommended to use local therapy, which has a softening, anti-inflammatory, antiseptic and healing effect.
+Depending on the age of the child, he may be prescribed rinses with water-salt solutions, herbal decoctions, inhalations, irrigation of the throat with sprays, lozenges, lozenges or lozenges with extracts medicinal herbs.

-Medicines approved for children for sore throat and their dosages depending on age
+Medicines approved for children for sore throat and their dosage depending on age

 Drug name